Better Late than Never: Information Retrieval from Black Holes

+Next, we use the epoch for the loss of transevent horizon entanglement, given by Eq.~(\ref{entVanishing}), to quantify how much transevent horizon entanglement was in the initial black hole.
+Here, we rely on the observation that a black hole's size may be directly quantified by its area or, equivalently, its entropy.
+For black holes in the latter stages of evaporation via Eq.~(\ref{entUmodel}), their entropy is well approximated by $S_{\text{BH}} - \log_2 R$ \cite{SM}.
+Therefore, an evaporating black hole can be said to approach the Planck scale (see Ref.~[\onlinecite{SM}] for a detailed discussion) when, to high precision, $\log_2 R\approx S_{\text{BH}}$.
+From Eq.~(\ref{entVanishing}), preserving entanglement until such late times implies that

+In other words, preserving transevent horizon entanglement up until an evaporating black hole approaches the Planck scale requires that its initial entanglement entropy be almost exactly its initial thermodynamic entropy \cite{fnA}.
+This result is insensitive to where we place the entry point to the Planck scale \cite{SM}.
+Furthermore, this equality does not change when the quantum state of the matter that originally collapsed to form the black hole is taken into account \cite{SM}.
+Finally, we note that, for the special case where the transevent horizon entangled state in Eq.~(\ref{entUmodel}) reduces to uniform entanglement (where all nonzero probabilities are equal), Eq.~(\ref{entVanishing}) may be replaced by established results \cite{Hayden07}, allowing a straightforward check of our analysis (see Ref.~[\onlinecite{SM}]).

+{\it Incorporating in-fallen matter}.--- Naively, one might expect the entropy of ordinary matter $S_{\text{matter}}$ that collapses to form a black hole to be a large fraction of a black hole's thermodynamic entropy.
+However, this is not the case: 't Hooft \cite{tHooft93} has shown that $S_{\text{matter}}\lesssim S_{\text{BH}}^{3/4}$.
+Thus, for anything but Planck scale black holes, the entropic contribution from in-fallen matter is negligible, $S_{\text{matter}}\lll S_{\text{BH}}$.
+This then raises the question of when and in what fashion the information about the in-fallen matter can be retrieved.
+The remainder of this Letter addresses this question.
+We proceed from our result, Eq.~(\ref{entropyEnt}), that a black hole's thermodynamic entropy is almost entirely entropy of transevent horizon entanglement.
+In so doing, we need not further appeal to the equivalence principle or the specific state of quantum fields across the event horizon.

-Our key point of departure from previous work \cite{Page93,Hayden07} therefore will be to incorporate entanglement across the event horizon in Eq.~(\ref{Umodel}).
-We will see that this modification leads to a radically different picture of information flow from black holes and provides a surprising way out of the cloning \cite{Susskind93} that might be apparent for certain `nice time' slices in black hole spacetimes \cite{Lowe95}.
-As with Refs.~\onlinecite{me,Hayden07} we tag the information about the matter that collapsed to form the black hole by entanglement with some distant reference (ref) subsystem.
-If we assume that there is {\it no\/} ``bleaching'' mechanism that can strip away all or part of the information about the in-fallen matter as it collapses to form a black hole, then the exterior Hilbert space can contain no information about it.
-By invoking the {\it no-hiding theorem} \cite{me}, therefore, the initial quantum state of a newly formed black hole interior (int) and its surroundings must have the unique form
+We tag the matter by entanglement with some distant reference (ref) subsystem \cite{me,Hayden07} and use the decoupling theorem to track its flow.
+It is conventional to assume that there is no ``bleaching'' mechanism \cite{bleach} that can strip away any of the information about the in-fallen matter as it collapses to form a black hole.
+In that case, the exterior Hilbert space can contain no information about it.
+Now, the {\it no-hiding theorem} \cite{me} gives a unique description for a quantum state where information is not available within some specific subsystem.
+No-hiding implies that the quantum state of a newly formed black hole interior (int) and its surroundings must have the form